scality/bert-e/bert_e/docs/USER_DOC.md

 __Bert-E__ will proceed to the next step towards the merge.

 __Bert-E__ includes a message-code and the active options in the footer of the message.
-This is useful to send this information to Release Engineering when you want to raise an issue with us.
+This is useful to send this information to the admin team when you want to raise an issue with us.

-> **Example: Greetings message**
+    **Example: Greetings message**

->
-> Hello <author name>,
+    Hello <author name>,

->
-> My name is __Bert-E__.
-My role is to assist you with the merge of this pull
+    My name is __Bert-E__.
+My role is to assist you with the merge of this pull request.
-> request.
 Please type @bert-e help to get information on this process.

->
-> There are currently no active options.
+    There are currently no active options.
 Type @bert-e help to obtain the list.

 Options
 -------